Page updated: 18 March 2021

 See also the Broads section which includes exploits in my father's SeaHawk during the 1970s.

 I refuse to bid in an eBay auction, but buy the boat afterwards when it goes unsold.
+Here I also report on my first efforts at tidying up the boat.

 Trying to launch a boat for the first time causes problems.
 The second attempt goes OK!